Songer: Career

 His career breakthrough came in 2017 with his first appearance on the popular YouTube channel BL@CKBOX, a platform renowned for showcasing emerging UK talent.
 His performances on the platform became viral successes, with subsequent appearances being among the most watched in the platform's history.His freestyle known as "Toxic (Freestyle)," which uses the instrumental from Britney Spears' "Toxic," became particularly notable, eventually leading to a charting single release six years after the original freestyle.

 At the age of 19 Songer released his first album, Dream Workz, with the title and album cover inspired by DreamWorks.
 The same year he co-created his label, Hard Reality, with Daneo.
 In 2023, Songer released SKALA, named after his dog.

-Musical Style and Themes
+Musical style and themes

 Songer is recognized for his complex, punchline-heavy lyricism and a strong emphasis on wordplay and storytelling.
 His work often delves into personal themes, including mental health, anxiety, and his daily life, a raw approach he has described as being his form of "therapy."

 His versatility is a defining characteristic of his music.
-While rooted in UK Hip Hop, he frequently collaborates with artists across the UK's dance music scene, showcasing his ability to rap seamlessly over Drum and Bass and UK Garage beats.
+While rooted in UK Hip Hop, he frequently collaborates with artists across the UK's dance music scene over Drum and Bass and UK Garage beats.
 This fusion has helped him crossover into a wider audience within the UK music culture.